About Guided Pathways – Support for Youth and Families

 What We Believe

 We value family voice, family choice.
-Youth and families have the right to speak and to make decisions about their behavioral, emotional, mental health care and substance abuse treatment.
+Youth and families have the right to speak and to make decisions about their behavioral health treatment.
 Youth and families have the right to know the full range of promotion of wellness and prevention options available to them.
 Family inclusion is fundamental to a strong and effective system of care.

 Since GPS opened its doors in 2013, we’ve supported more than 1,400 youth and families and provided more than 7,000 services to struggling families in our community.